MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [x] 10 years
 - [ ] 25 years

-> **Explanation:** Many segregated fund contracts offer a standard 10-year term for the maturity guarantee (though specific terms can vary by product).
+> **Explanation:**( Many segregated fund contracts offer a standard 10-year term for the maturity guarantee (though specific terms can vary by product).)

----

 ### True or False: One advantage of segregated funds is that their proceeds can bypass the estate, potentially avoiding probate fees.